Blueberry Rhubarb Crisp

 Yes.
 Maple syrup works well in both the filling and the topping.
 Just note that it’s a bit runnier than honey, so you might want to reduce it slightly or increase the cornstarch just a bit.

-- Blueberry Cake – light and easy to make.
+- Blueberry Cobbler: Warm, simple and easy to serve.

 Blueberry Rhubarb Crisp Recipe